teleprint-me/py.gpt.prompt/README.md

 ## Updates

-As of May 17, 2023, several major changes and updates have been made:
+As of May 26, 2023, several major changes and updates have been made:

-1. The `read_file`, `git`, and `tree` commands have been deprecated.
-These functionalities are now provided by the more flexible and robust subprocess command, which uses `/` as a prefix to detect a command.
-The `list_directory` and `/` commands have improved security features that prevent unauthorized access to sensitive files and directories.
-Only the paths specified in the allowed paths of the configuration can be accessed.

-2. User Access Control (UAC) has been improved to provide more secure command execution.
-The security policy now better restricts the execution of potentially unsafe commands, providing an additional layer of security for the system.

-3. The `/browse` command has been introduced.
-This feature fetches HTML from a specified URL, converts it into Markdown format, and caches it locally.
-If the content has been previously fetched and exists in the local cache, the command will return the cached content.

-4. Improvements to the `/rss` command.
-It now fetches and displays full-text articles from an RSS feed.
-The fetched content is processed to ensure improved readability, removing excess whitespace and preserving important formatting.
+1. **Security and Bug Fixes:** Several security and bug fixes have been implemented.
+These include improvements to command result printing, command policy enforcement, and handling policy enforcement for traversable paths.
+The `SessionContext` has been refactored for a cleaner `main_loop`.

+2. **Command Interpreter Implementation:** A new `CommandInterpreter` has been added for parsing and executing commands.
+The `/help` command has been enhanced to provide detailed information on individual commands.
+The `web`, `list`, `session`, `feed`, and `process` commands have been updated for better functionality.

+3. **Refactoring and Improvements:** The 'chat' package has been refactored into 'session' for better description of behavior.
+A new `FormatText` class has been introduced for configurable text formatting.
+The `SessionContext` class has been updated to integrate new classes and manage user interactions.

+4. **Path Access Control:** The `allowed_paths` and `disallowed_paths` in the configuration now control access to file paths.
+Any subdirectories or files within the allowed paths are implicitly allowed, unless they are explicitly disallowed.

-5. The help message (`/help` command) has been updated to reflect these changes and provide clear, concise explanations of the available commands.
+5. **Help Message Update:** The help message (`/help` command) has been updated to reflect these changes and provide clear, concise explanations of the available commands.

+You can look at the following path to see the latest commits: [GitHub Commits](https://github.com/teleprint-me/py.gpt.prompt/commits/dev)